IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Table Plot View
 ~~~~~~~~~~~~~~~

+:guilabel:`Table Plot View` allows the user to create a multiplot window by
-Table Plot View plots every array from selection to its own plot display.
+plotting every array from selection to its own plot display.
-The plot display are arranged to resemble a table layout, as shown in figure
+The plot displays are arranged to resemble a table layout, as shown in figure
 below.

 .. figure:: images/TablePlotView_example.png